Third Eye Blind: Formation and early years: 1990–1996

-Debut album Third Eye Blind: 1997–1998
+Third Eye Blind: 1997–1998

-While the band had finally accomplished their goal of getting signed, troubles persisted with the band.
+While the band had accomplished their goal of getting signed, troubles persisted with the band.
 Jenkins and Valentine clashed; Valentine was hired as a sound engineer, but felt he was tasked with duties that a full-fledged music producer would do, without the pay that would normally come with the role.
 Valentine ended up getting a co-production credit, but people involved felt he did far more for the album than technically credited for.
-Valentine also criticized Jenkins's decision to buyout all of Zen's early contribution to album material.
+Valentine criticized Jenkins's decision to buyout all of Zen's early contribution to album material.
 Jenkins contended that he heavily reworked any of Zen's contributions.
-Cadogan also became disillusioned throughout the recording sessions.
+Cadogan became disillusioned throughout the recording sessions.
 His understanding was that his role in the band was of an equal partnership with Jenkins, but did not feel he was treated as such.
 Valentine reported that while Jenkins and Cadogan recorded good material together, they were constantly at odds with one another in the studio, with their relationship deteriorating over time as they finished the album.
 Additionally, unbeknownst to the rest of the band until years later, even though both Cadogan and Jenkins were signed to the deal from the record label, days prior to the signing, Jenkins secretly set up a Third Eye Blind Inc" as a corporation, and named himself the sole owner and shareholder, giving him complete control over all legal and financial matters in the band.